Cast Iron 101 :: How to Season Cast Iron

 Once your cast iron has been heavily cleaned, wipe it with a damp cloth or wash it under running water to remove all of the remnants of the cleaning.

-Then, place your cast iron onto the stove top over low to medium heat to make sure you get your cast iron bone dry before proceeding.
+Then, place onto the stove top over low to medium heat to make sure you get your cast iron bone dry before proceeding.

 3. Rub It

-While your cast iron is still warm to the touch, carefully rub a thin film of vegetable shortening or lard on your cast iron using a paper towel.
+While your cast iron is still warm to the touch, carefully rub a thin film of vegetable shortening or lard on it using a paper towel.

 Once you have coated the entire piece, take another paper towel and wipe away any excess shortening or lard.